CK-Build/CK-Build-StackDoc/README.md

 - ✔️Support gitlab
 - ✔️Support Multi-parts branches
 - Copy internal targeted files (img and cs code)
+- Create a repository with a tag version.
+Link versioned -
 - ✔️Check url availability
 - ✔️A link to a directory should look for a README.md (or index)
 - ✔️Handle file extension transformation in the right component